Skip to content

 • block_size

 • The size of the neighborhood area used to calculate the threshold for each pixel.
-It impacts the granularity of the thresholding.
+It influences the granularity of the thresholding.

 • Comfy dtype: INT